Help

 Other than shipping and handling, are there any other fees associated with online ordering?

 No, there are no other fees other than the cost of cookies.
-When you pay for shipping and handling, you're helping empower girls to do more with their cookie earnings.
-These fees go directly to the vendors who help us make sure your delicious cookies get to you and that the cookie money gets to her troop.
+When you pay for shipping and handling, you’re helping empower girls to do more with their cookie earnings.
+These fees go to supporting the Girl Scout Cookie program’s ability to bring delicious cookies to our cookie consumers and get the cookie money to her troop.
 That way, she and her friends can go out into their communities and do amazing things.
+Thank you for your support!

 How much does shipping and handling cost?

-Shipping and handling costs are calculated in tiers starting at $12.99 for 4—6 packages of cookies.
+Shipping and handling costs are calculated in tiers starting at $11.99 for 4—8 packages of cookies.
 But don't worry about doing all that math.
 Just visit the Digital Cookie site, make your cookie selections, and we'll calculate the shipping for you before you finalize your order.
-Thank you for your support!

 How can I track my order?

 Once your order is placed, you will receive an email confirmation with order information, including your carrier tracking number.
-You can also check your order status by selecting Order Status in the footer of the Girl Scout's Digital Order Card URL.
+You can also check your order status by selecting Order Status in the footer of the Girl Scout's Digital Cookie site.

 How can I donate cookies?

-Simply select the "donate cookies" option from the order card.
+Simply select the "donate cookies" option from the Girl Scout's Digital Cookie site.
 Your local council makes a decision about what charity(ies) will be the recipient(s) of donated boxes of Girl Scout Cookies.
-When you donate, you help bring a smile to someone's face while you support a girl's cookie goals.
+When you donate, you help bring a smile to someone's face while you support a Girl Scout's cookie goals.

 Who receives the cookies I donated through the Digital Cookie site?
 Which charities do these cookies go to?